 to three at any one time.
 Visitors must never attend if they are symptomatic of any infection.

 Maternity visiting information is available here.

 Visitors and patients are asked to comply with the following:

 - Thorough hand washing and regular sanitising of hands should be undertaken, especially on entering and exiting the ward.

 - Visitors must never attend the hospital if they are symptomatic of any infection.

 - Patients are asked to only bring essential items for their stay in hospital to enable us to maintain good cleaning standards.

-- Face masks are required in all clinical areas (exemptions apply).
+- Face coverings must be worn in clinical areas, including waiting areas (exemptions apply).

 11am - 8pm.